SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-app-central.md

 id: automation-service-app-central
 title: About App Central in the Automation Service
 sidebar_label: About App Central
 description: Learn how to use App Central to get new applications and tools.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Iframe from 'react-iframe';
+import ActionsLimit from '../../reuse/actions-limit.md';

 App Central provides apps to help you be more productive in the Automation Service.
 From here, you can search and add new integrations with all the needed components.

 :::note
 Cloud SOAR has its own App Central.
 For more information, see [App Central](/docs/cloud-soar/automation/#app-central) in *Cloud SOAR Automation*.